 The Chase Sapphire Reserve

 We’ve already gone through the ins and outs of Priority Pass airport lounge access, so we won’t repeat ourselves here.
-And while there are quite a few credit cards that offer some form of Priority Pass Select membership, getting it through the Chase Sapphire Reserve gets you a bonus beyond lounge access.

-You can eat for free at a growing list of Priority Pass-affiliated airport restaurants at no cost.
+Like the Venture X Card, you can eat for free at a growing list of Priority Pass-affiliated airport restaurants at no cost.
 You’ll get a credit of $28 for yourself or around $56 if you are dining with a guest.
 Just a couple of uses of this benefit each year can take a huge chunk out of the credit card’s $550 annual fee.

 Full Benefits of the Chase Sapphire Reserve